prvdmwrong/prvdmwrong/docs/tutorials/advanced/philosophies.md

   sub-optimal.
 - We have a good enough understanding of the problem to develop something robust.
-- We think Oh My Prvd should be able to do more than just connect providers.
+- We think Prvd 'M Wrong should be able to do more than just connect providers.

-This is not to say Oh My Prvd is superior, at least not yet:
+This is not to say Prvd 'M Wrong is superior, at least not yet: